 Severe burn injuries are devastating, leaving victims with physical and emotional scars that can last a lifetime.
 Unfortunately, many burn injuries are preventable with responsible behavior, property safety regulations, or safety equipment.
 If you or a loved one has suffered a burn injury in Albuquerque as a result of someone else’s negligence, you may be eligible for financial compensation for your medical expenses and damages suffered.
 Contact the Branch Law Firm accident lawyers today for a free consultation of your personal injury case.

 Why Choose Our Albuquerque Burn Injury Lawyer?

 - For over 50 years, we have dedicated our practice to helping injured people in New Mexico.

 - Our Albuquerque personal injury attorneys have recovered millions of dollars in compensation from successful personal injury claims on behalf of clients.

 - We take burn injury cases on a contingency fee basis, meaning there are no out-of-pocket costs, and we only get paid when you do.

-How Can a Burn Injury Lawyer Help Ensure Compensation?
+How Can a Burn Injury Attorney Help Ensure Compensation?

 Burn injuries can involve an array of serious medical problems and a long list of treatments, resulting in exorbitantly high medical bills.
 Many are unable to return to work while they heal, making financial difficulties even worse.
 A qualified Albuquerque personal injury lawyer can fight for maximum compensation and handle working with the insurance company while you focus on recovering.
 They will investigate your accident and identify all possible at-fault parties, ensuring you receive the following compensation for:

 - All related medical bills, including those you may incur in the future